-Floris: To actually figure out what the customer experience is, you need to understand who the customer is.
-If you're trying to sell something to someone, you want to know who they are before you try and sell them anything.
+To figure out what the customer experience is, you need to understand who the customer is.
+If you’re trying to sell something to someone, you want to know who they are before you try and sell them anything.
 That would be your first point of call or a call to action as an organisation, as a marketing department or whoever you may be.
 Understanding the Ideal Customer Profile (ICP) is actually the first thing that you need to do.

-Once you have a deep understanding of that, like a group of people or certain demographics or psychographic segmentation, then you can start understanding where they get their information, where they actually go out and buy stuff, what it is they are interested in, what makes them tick, etc. Once you've figured that out, you can expand and build that customer journey or at the very least identify what the customer journey is through all kinds of different ways of research and analytics.
+Once you have a deep understanding of that, like a group of people or certain demographics or psychographic segmentation, then you can start understanding where they get their information, where they go out and buy stuff, what it is they are interested in, what makes them tick.
+Once you’ve figured that out, you can expand and build that customer journey or at the very least identify what the customer journey is through all kinds of different ways of research and analytics.

 Afterwards, you can start optimising each of those touchpoints that you have with that particular segment’s ICP.
 There are different KPIs that you can measure.
 For example, if you have an e-commerce platform, one way is to use KPIs such as how many people dropped out from your website once they’ve done a search or how many people leave a basket with stuff in it and don’t actually convert to an actual sale.

 The answer is analytics.
 Once you have the data, then you can be a data-driven organisation and you can then adjust based on the data.